bhk/rio/concepts.md

   - We may know its type.

-  - We may know that the value is a composite (vector or record), and have further knowledge about some of its members.
+  - We may know that the value is a composite (vector or map), and have further knowledge about some of its members.

   - Over time, there are more granular forms of knowledge that we may